rlaphoenix/RPG/docs/disc-repair.rst

 Stage 1: Sanding
 ^^^^^^^^^^^^^^^^

+It is ideal to use multiple stages of Emery paper when sanding the disc.
+Go for lowest grit to highest as time goes on.
+Ideally start with around 1000 or 2000, and end at around 3000.

+When sanding, if you feel a grain of material under the emery paper, or hear the sound change, stop sanding.
+Wash the emery paper and disc, then continue.

 1. Cut a small piece of emery paper.
 About the size of one side of the discs width is enough.
 2. Soak the piece of emery paper in luke-warm water.
 Make sure it hasn't gone cold.
 3. Sand the disc in straight-line motions from one edge to another edge.
 Do not curve your motion.